alpdias/stock-control/README.md

 # Inventory control in JS

 Simple stock control, using JavaScript, HTML5 and CSS3.
-With functions to add and remove items / products from an inventory list.
+With functions to add and remove items/products from an inventory list.

 JavaScript </br>
 HTML5 | CSS3 </br>